saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

   Multi-area interface Count is 0
 ```

-Here we see that the interface is of the type `POINT_TO_POINT`.
+Here we see that the interface is of the type `POINT_TO_POINT` and that the link has a cost of 100.
 We can also see the BFD settings here.
 And lastly, we see what authentication is configured.

 In case we really wanted to know about all the details on the BFD session, we should turn to the following command:
 ```